DynamicNER: A Dynamic, Multilingual, and Fine-Grained Dataset for LLM-based Named Entity Recognition: DynamicNER Dataset

 \section{DynamicNER Dataset}

 DynamicNER spans \textbf{8} languages: English, Chinese, Spanish, French, German, Japanese, Korean, and Russian.
 In terms of categorization, it is the first NER dataset with three-level granularity categorization, encompassing \textbf{8} coarse-grained types, \textbf{31} medium-grained types, and \textbf{155} fine-grained types, as shown in Figure \ref{anything_sta}.
-Like other NER datasets, DynamicNER is divided into train, dev, and test sets, and data volumes for different languages and parts shown in Appendix \ref{anything}.
+Like other NER datasets, DynamicNER is divided into train, dev, and test sets.
+Data volumes for different languages and parts shown in Appendix \ref{anything}.
 To develop DynamicNER, we first collect unlabeled corpus from Wikipedia.
-Then we manually extract sentences from corpora and annotate entities.
-After human annotation, we guide the dynamic categorization with category cohesion and distribution uniformity to automatically process base DynamicNER, and results in one base version and one dynamic version.
-Details are given in the following parts.
+Then we manually extract sentences from corpora and conduct comprehensive manual annotation on the collected sentences, strictly following our 3-level, 155-type fine-grained entity schema.
+This initial annotated result, containing all entity types without any automated adjustments, is what we define as the \texttt{Base Version} of DynamicNER.
+It represents our most complete, static knowledge base.
+Subsequently, using the \texttt{Base Version} as input, we apply the automated dynamic categorization according to four metrics, generating the \texttt{Dynamic Version}.
+To ensure reproducibility and support future research on dynamic categorization, we provide the full code for the pipeline, including all settings and parameters in our repository.